youfoundron/finite-countdown/README.md

 ## Finite-Countdown

-A countdown plugin that reflects the difference to an ending-time regardless of a user's local timezone.
+A front-end countdown plugin that reflects the difference to an ending-time regardless of a user's local timezone.

 ### Install